Why Information Security and Privacy?

-- No GRE/GMAT scores required
+No GRE/GMAT scores required for the application

-- Classes meet one weekend per month (Friday and Saturday 8am-5pm CT)
+Classes meet one weekend per month (Friday and Saturday 8am-5pm CT)

-- Graduate in 21 months with a degree from the UT Austin (5 consecutive semesters)
+Graduate in 21 months with a degree from the UT Austin (5 consecutive semesters)

-- Classes begin Fall 2022
+Classes begin Fall 2022

-- Tuition is $45,000 (Payable by Semester)
+Tuition is $45,000 (Payable by Semester)

 Who Should Apply

-The MS ISP program is looking for qualified candidates from a wide variety of backgrounds.
-The MS ISP curriculum takes a 360-degree, holistic view of identity management.
-Similarly, our admissions committee takes a 360-degree view of each applicant file.
 No prerequisite classes or background in information security and privacy are required.
 An invitation to apply is open to anyone looking to guide businesses, government agencies, and law enforcement toward effective solutions in information security and privacy.
 The MS ISP curriculum is designed to engage professionals working across all sectors to address information security and privacy challenges and opportunities, including mid and upper-level management, human resources, policy and governance, law enforcement, and information technology, or those wishing to develop the expertise to obtain such roles.